progmaticltd/homebox/README.md

 - Optional master user creation, e.g. for families with children or moderated communities.
 - Server side full text search inside emails, attached documents and files and compressed archives, with better results than GMail.
-- Detailed weekly, monthly and yearly access report per country, ISP, IP addresses, etc.
-- Optional Roundcube webmail with sieve filters management, password change form, automatic identity creation, master account access, etc.
-- Optional SOGo webmail with sieve filters management, password change form, Calendar and Address book management, GUI to import other account emails.
+- SOGo webmail with sieve filters management, password change form, Calendar and Address book management, GUI to import other account emails.
-- Automatic import emails from Google Mail, Yahoo, Outlook.com or any other standard IMAP account.
 - Powerful and light antispam system with [rspamd](https://rspamd.com/) and optional access to the web interface.
 - Antivirus for inbound _and_ outbound emails with [clamav](https://www.clamav.net/).
 - Automatic configuration for Thunderbird and Outlook using published XML and other clients with special DNS records ([RFC 6186](https://tools.ietf.org/html/rfc6186)).
-- Automatic detection of unusual behaviour, with real time warning using XMPP and email to external address.

 ### Calendar and Address book